Less is More: High-value Data Selection for Visual Instruction Tuning: Additional Experiment Details

-\section{Calculated Task Proportion}
+\subsection{Calculated Task Proportion}

-We present the task proportion calculated via the task-level data value for LLaVA-1.5 instructions in \cref{tab:apdx2}.
+We present the task proportion calculated via the task-level data value for LLaVA-1.5 instructions in \autoref{tab:apdx1}.

 We find that tasks which require precise answers to visually related questions have a relatively higher proportions in the final selected subset.
 The potential reason is that these tasks often require models to possess a higher level of visual reasoning ability, which contributes more to the enhancement of the model's performance on downstream tasks.
+Furthermore, task-level values computed by TIVE are consistent with the findings presented in \autoref{empirical}, proving the effectiveness of our method.